canonical/real-time-ubuntu-docs/docs/how-to/cpu-boot-configs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Real-time Ubuntu is compiled with the ``CONFIG_NO_HZ_FULL=y`` kernel
 configuration option.
-This "NO_HZ" facility can reduce jitter, by vetoing
+This "`NO_HZ`_" facility can reduce jitter, by vetoing
 unnecessary scheduling-clock interrupts.
 (You can assist it by also `offloading
 read-copy-update <#reduce-read-copy-update-jitter>`_ tasks.)